convos-chat/convos/doc/faq.md

 The `&` at the end will send Convos to the background. `nohup` is mostly optional, but is usually a good idea.

+## Why doesn't Convos start after I upgraded my system?

+You might have gotten a new version of Perl which is not compatible with the modules you have already installed.
+To fix this issue, you can try to re-install Convos:

+    # Go to where you downloaded Convos
+    cd /path/to/convos/
+    # Purge all the installed packages
+    rm -rf local/{bin,lib,man}
+    # Reinstall packages
+    $ perl script/cpanm -n -l $PWD/local Module::Install
+    $ ./script/convos install

+Please [contact us](/doc/#get-in-touch) if the above instructions does not work.

 ## Why can't Convos do X?

 In most of the cases it's either because we haven't thought about it or